rgodha24/solar-oven/README.md

 there is a ton of cloning in here that could be removed to increase performance, but it's already fast enough and im lazy.

+to run the program, make sure [cargo is installed](https://rustup.rs), then run cargo run --bin optimize --release

 Best 3 designs of 26880:

 score: 52.16541348347276